 \section{Introduction}

-The low-dimensional quantum magnets on geometrically frustrated lattices have been extensively studied during last years \cite{diep,mila}.
-An interesting class of the frustrated quantum magnets are models in which the ground state is macroscopically degenerate.
-The systems with macroscopic degeneracy have attracted great interest.
-One particular class of such systems are models with flat bands \cite{flat, Flach}.
-Flat-band in the one-magnon spectrum of the frustrated Heisenberg spin system means that magnons are localized in a small portion of the lattice (trapping cells).
-The localization of the magnons arises due to a destructive quantum interference, caused by the frustration.
-There are highly frustrated antiferromagnetic spin systems which supports a completely dispersionless magnon band \cite{flat, shulen, mak, zhit}, so that the excitations in this band are localized states.
-The localization of the one-magnon states is a base for the construction of multi-magnon states, because a state consisting of independent (non-overlapping) localized magnons is an exact eigenstate.
-Such systems include, for example, the delta-chain, the kagome lattice, kagome-like chains, the Tasaki lattice etc. An important feature of them is the triangular geometry of antiferromagnetic bonds.
-The ground state of such systems at the saturation magnetic field consists of independent localized magnons and it is macroscopically degenerated \cite{flat}.
-The ground state and low-temperature properties for the antiferromagnetic Heisenberg models with flat band have been actively studied over last decades.
-It was shown that flat band physics may lead to new interesting phenomena such as the residual entropy at the saturation magnetic field, the zero-temperature magnetization plateau and the magnetization jump, an extra low-temperature peak in the specific heat etc. \cite{schmidt, honecker,shulen, hon, Derzhko}.
+The low-dimensional quantum magnets on geometrically frustrated lattices have been extensively studied during the last years \cite{diep,mila}.
+There is a peculiar class of frustrated quantum magnets in which the ground state is macroscopically degenerate.
+Systems with macroscopic degeneracy have attracted great interest and are usually described by models with flat bands \cite{Flach,flat}.
+Flat-band in the one-magnon spectrum of the frustrated Heisenberg spin system means that the magnons are localized in a small portion of the lattice (trapping cells).
+The localization of the magnons arises due to a destructive quantum interference, caused by frustration.
+There are highly frustrated antiferromagnetic spin systems which support a completely dispersionless magnon band \cite{flat, mak, zhit, *zhit2, shulen}, so that the excitations in this band are localized states.
+The localization of one-magnon states is a base for the construction of multi-magnon states, because a state consisting of independent (non-overlapping) localized magnons is an exact eigenstate.
+Such systems include, for example, the delta-chain, the kagome lattice, kagome-like chains, the Tasaki lattice etc. Their important feature is the triangular geometry of antiferromagnetic bonds.
+The ground state of such systems at the saturation magnetic field consists of independent localized magnons and it is macroscopically degenerate \cite{flat}.
+The ground state and low-temperature properties for the antiferromagnetic Heisenberg models with flat band have been actively studied over the last decades.
+It was shown that flat band physics may lead to new interesting phenomena such as the residual entropy at the saturation magnetic field, the zero-temperature magnetization plateau and the magnetization jump, an extra low-temperature peak in the specific heat etc. \cite{hon, schmidt, honecker,shulen, Derzhko}.
 Such systems have enhanced magnetocaloric effect and are promising for efficient low-temperature cooling \cite{schmidt,honecker,zhitomir,Derzhko}.